biphrost/.github/profile/README.md

 ### API

-An API is being developed, using Laravel.
+The API is a basic RESTful http API.
+Developers can invoke it via `curl`, and are encouraged to do so.
+API requests enter a task queue in rqlite, which gets replicated across all the nodes, and each node volunteers to accept and complete an API request using CRDT operations. *Most* API requests are intended to run synchronously, returning a result in a reasonable amount of time (~1 to 2 seconds).
+Other API requests will return a task ID which can be used to retrieve progress information and log output.

 More to come.

 ### UI

 A web-based UI is in progress.

 Meeting Biphrost's stylistic aspirations quickly collided with limitations in CSS.
-CSS has become an amazing system for building interactive web-based user interfaces, and many of its early problems have been satisfiably addressed.
+CSS has evolved into an amazing system for building interactive web-based user interfaces, and many of its early problems have been satisfiably addressed.
 Still, the Biphrost UI is a step into something more advanced than the typical web application interface.

 SVG solves the challenges presented by a CSS-only UI.